ShivSoni5/vimrc/README.md

 To install from command line: `vim +PluginInstall +qall`

+## YouCompleteMe

+YCM is an auto-completetion engine for Vim.

 # Localvimrc

 [Localvimrc] is a vim plugin used to load subdirectory specific vimrc file.